eyedeekay/WarSMS/README.md

 **THIS IS ENTIRELY UNTESTED** Given that all the laws are so fuzzy surrounding how these things can be used and the fact that I don't want to be a spammer, or you know, jail.
 Jail sounds really shitty.
 And a stupid way to respond to legitimate experimentation, I might add.
-Until it's tested, this is just an mildly elaborate hypothesis.
+Until it's tested, this is just a mildly elaborate hypothesis.
 I've never run this script, not once, because I'm not a lawyer and I'm not sure who I'd annoy if I did.
 I'm poor and I don't want to spend time away from my cat so I'm playing it safe.